NJU-Bio-Info/bin/R/README.md

 > # superjoinr

-This R command tool can help you fast join two data in shell command manner, rather than use ```join``` of shell, which need sort the data before.
+This R command tool can help you fast join two data in shell command manner, rather than use ```join``` of shell, which need sort the data before use it.

 ## Usage